richiekamota/magpie-web-crawler/README.md

-## Magpie PHP Developer Challenge
+## PHP based Webcrawler

-Your task is to gather data about the products listed on https://www.magpiehq.com/developer-challenge/smartphones
+This code is for gathering data about the products listed on https://www.magpiehq.com/developer-challenge/smartphones

-The final output of your script should be an array of objects similar to the example below:
+The final output of this script is an array of objects similar to the one below:

 ```
 {